The room is spacious but the shower area was flooding

 Someone's food was also stolen from the kitchen fridge, but compared to everything else, that was a minor issue.

 With a stay at Day Dream Grjotagata 4 in Reykjavik (Downtown Reykjavik), you'll be a 5-minute walk from Laugavegur and 6 minutes by foot from Reykjavik Harbour.
-This apartment is 0.5 mi (0.8 km) from Harpa and 0.1 mi (0.1 km) from Reykjavik City Museums.
+This apartment is 0.5 mi (0.8 km) from Harpa and 0.7 mi (1.2 km) from Hallgrimskirkja.

 Take in the views from a garden and make use of amenities such as complimentary wireless internet access.